nikolasubaric/task-2-faq-accordion-card/README.md

 # task-2-faq-accordion-card

 Task 2 for Internship work.
 This project is supposed to be an FAQ type page for an imaginary website.

+## Subheader

+This is a subheader for all changes